Two-particle scattering on general graphs: Two-particle S-matrix computation

 \section{Two-particle S-matrix computation}

 We want to compute the two-particle S-matrix:

-To compute this expression, we only require the amplitudes when particles are on the same site, namely, terms of the type $\braket{uu|\xi_1\xi_2}$.
+For simplicity, let us assume that the particles can only interact when they are on the same site, with the same interaction energy, namely, let $V=U\sum_{u\in G_0}\ket{uu}\bra{uu}$ for some $U\in\mathbb{R}$.
+Then, to compute the S-matrix, we only require the amplitudes when particles are on the same site, namely, terms of the type $\braket{uu|\xi_1\xi_2}$.
 We can write in general, from the definition of $V$:

 where $b = 1$ for distinguishable particles, $b = \sqrt{2}$ for bosons and $b = 0$ for fermions.

 The terms $\braket{uu|{\xi_1\xi_2}^+}$ can be found by taking the inner product of the corresponding Lippmann-Schwinger equation with $\bra{uu}$ for $u\in G^0$: